mattoufoutu/dots/README.md

 ## Features

-* dotfiles stored in a central folder, and symlinked by `dot` to their real location
+* dotfiles stored in a central folder, and symlinked by `dots` to their real location
-* handles versioning, Git knowledge should not be required to use `dot`
+* handles versioning, Git knowledge should not be required to use `dots`
 * can store multiple machines configuration (one branch per machine, named after its hostname)
 * private files (SSH keys, configuration files containing credentials, etc.) can be stored encrypted